Lixfeld/VSCodeSnippetCreator/README.md

 # Export Snippets
 - Choose an export folder in the application
 - Add the folder in Visual Studio: Tools -> Code Snippets Manager... -> Language
-- Create/Edit your snippet and press 'Export Snippet'
+- Create/Edit your snippet and press 'Export Snippet' (run as administrator if necessary)
 - Type the snippet shortcut and press TAB twice

 ![Application Image](screenshoots/Application.PNG)